 Note that due to the positively skewed nature of the distribution there is a significant number of paired-end reads with a fairly long total length (compared to just the individual reads themselves).
 This increase in total length is beneficial for sequence alignment algorithms, de novo assembly algorithms, spanning repetitive sequences, and the detection of insertions, deletions, and inversions.

 The Sequencing Center is one of the leading service providers for HLA Typing and Whole Genome Sequencing (WGS) in the USA.
-Offering affordable, high-coverage HLA typing results with 4-field resolution, we pride ourselves on providing clients with exceptional services, including DNA extraction, library prep, sequencing and bioinformatics.
-We work with leading research organizations world-wide across a variety of fields including immunology, oncology, transplantation, inherited diseases, neurodegenerative diseases, and drug discovery and development.
+Offering affordable, high-coverage HLA typing results with 4-field resolution and microbial scale WGS, we provide clients with exceptional services, including DNA extraction, library prep, sequencing and bioinformatics.
+We work with leading research organizations world-wide in various fields including immunology, oncology, transplantation, inherited diseases, neurodegenerative diseases, and drug discovery and development.

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.